Fall will forever be my favorite season for style.

 It’s why I’ve stressed the importance of building your essential wardrobe with solids first.

 This year, I want to encourage you to start strategically adding more color and prints into your look to make it a bit more exciting.
-With the 90s being a significant trend this season, it’s the perfect time to pick up a few check/plaid shirts.
+With plaids being a significant trend this season, it’s the perfect time to pick up a few for your wardrobe.

 The popular color for this fall is brown, but it’s hard to go wrong with the classic red tartan pattern.
 My personal favorite styles are often referred to as shadow plaids, a soft transition pattern that will subtly help you stand out without begging for too much attention.